drasi-project/docs/docs/content/reference/query-language/_index.md

 | duration | DURATION | The duration for which the *expression* should remain TRUE. |

 #### Returns
-- If the time when *expression* became TRUE with *duration* added to it is **less than or equal to** the time associated with the change being processed (i.e. the desired time has already occured), `drasi.trueUntil` will evaluate and return the value of *expression*.
+- If the time when *expression* became TRUE with *duration* added to it is **less than or equal to** the time associated with the change being processed (i.e. the desired time has already occurred), `drasi.trueUntil` will evaluate and return the value of *expression*.
 - Otherwise, if *expression* evaluates to TRUE, `drasi.trueUntil` will return the special value `drasi.awaiting` indicating that Drasi has scheduled the solution currently being evaluated to be re-evaluated (for remaining TRUE) at the time specified by the current change time plus the *duration*.
 - If, at any time before *duration* passes, expression is found to be FALSE, `drasi.trueUntil` returns FALSE and cancels any currently scheduled reprocessing for the current solution.